Shuffle/Shuffle-docs/handbook/Sales/README.md

-# Finding leads
+# Shuffle Sales
-This document is made to be a practical guide to handling sales leads in Shuffle
+This document is made to be a practical guide to handling sales in Shuffle

 ## What?
 With Shuffle being a rather complex automation platform, we have made continuous efforts to improve it iteratively.
 We practice something called "Product-led growth", meaning we are building a platform that requires less direct sales efforts, and more product development.
 This document will outline how to handle leads captured from our website https://shuffler.io , and not cold leads.
 This means we got to cover two parts:
 - Shuffle as a product
 - The sales process itself

-**Useful info:**
-- We get 40-70 new signups to https://shuffler.io per week, and hundreds of downloads
-- Average license cost is $15.000/year, growing towards $20.000 going into 2024
-- [Licensing](https://shuffler.io/pricing) is based on how much someone uses Shuffle, split into the following:
-    * shuffler.io users: How many apps they run
-    * Open Source: How many CPU cores they run Shuffle on
-- Additional things to sell:
-    * Training
-    * Support packages

-**With pricing being based on usage, this means two things:**
-- We have a huge incentive to help our customers solve automation problems.
-Product-led growth is the only way.
-- Our customers may hit a limit at where they can't run Shuffle anymore without a license (mainly due to SLA's)

 **Relevant sales platforms:**
 - [Google Sheets - Find new leads](https://docs.google.com/spreadsheets/d/1-nHOAtAq-5pqaSwjlAmSvG4LxoazCxZViYkf10jnPFA/edit)